GatorSense/HyperspectralAnalysisIntroduction/README.md

 3. Target Detection.ipynb
 4. Classification.ipynb

 The file requirements.txt gives all of the package dependencies for the Python environment.
-You should be able to install them with the command
+You should be able to install them with the command:

 ```
 > pip install -r requirements.txt